ephico2real2/namespace-annotator/README.md

     ```

 This README provides a comprehensive guide on how to use the `generic_namespace_annotator.sh` script with both YAML configuration and CLI options, including validation of expected annotation values.

+Certainly!
+Here’s the updated Slack status update:

+---

+**Status Update: Enhancement to Namespace Annotation Script**

+- Enhanced `generic_namespace_annotator.sh` to support multiple key-value pair annotations for Kubernetes namespaces.
+- Added validation for specific annotation keys to ensure only valid values are applied (e.g., `linkerd.io/inject` can only be `enabled` or `disabled`).
+- Supports configuring multiple annotations required for Linkerd in addition to the default `enabled` or `disabled`.
+- Continued with the implementation to ensure compatibility and efficiency in our Kubernetes deployments.
+- Started on the GKE upgrade automation scripts to streamline and automate our cluster upgrade process.

+---